meet the team

-Chris has been with the Yabby Lake family for 12 years now, with an in depth knowledge of the two vineyard sites and their evolution over this period.
+Chris has been with the Yabby Lake family for a remarkable 20 vintages, with an in depth knowledge of the two vineyard sites and their evolution over this period.
 Chris’ exposure to the wine industry began at an early age when his grandfather was a grape grower, turned winemaker in the Yarra Valley.
 From 1993 to 2001 he worked with his family to successfully create a wine and tourism business in the Yarra Valley.

 Chris has undertaken a number of overseas vintages including two vintages in Burgundy.
 His greatest highlight so far was working with Pinot Noir from Vosne Romanee and Gevrey Chambertin.
 Chris enjoys the nature of winemaking and its constant learning curve.
 Each vintage is different, and from one vintage to another you accumulate a little bit more knowledge that you can apply to the following year.
 This is why Chris admires and finds the process of making wine so refreshing - there’s always something new to learn, always an opportunity to better the quality of the wine.
 Chris’ wine of choice is (you guessed it) pinot noir, and chardonnay his favourite of the white varieties.

-Luke has been part of the team at Yabby Lake and Heathcote Estate for more than a decade.
+Luke has been part of the team at Yabby Lake and Heathcote Estate for more than 15 years.
 Having grown up in the local industry in Heathcote, Luke began his career in the vineyard picking fruit on the weekends whilst he was still at high school.
 After completing high school, Luke went on to study a Wine Science Degree while continuing to work for us at Heathcote Estate.
-He has a keen interest in wine show judging and to date has been involved in the Melbourne, Victorian and Heathcote wine shows.
+He has a keen interest in wine show judging and to date has been involved in the Melbourne, Victorian, Yarra Valley and Heathcote wine shows.

 Luke has also completed the AWAC Advanced Wine Sensory Course in Adelaide (2012) and worked five vintages overseas including two vintages in Burgundy (Domaine Bernard Moreau during 2011 and 2013), one in 2009 in the Rhone Valley, France (Saint Joseph) and two at Escarpment in Martinborough, New Zealand.
 Luke finds inspiration and pride in the ‘grass-roots’ process of creating a wine, guiding its evolution from the bunch of fruit in the very beginning to the end product in the bottle.
 The additional opportunity for travel is also a bonus and allows him to indulge a great love for pinot noir.